 Tip number four is to review the guidelines set by your policy.
 There’s no need to start paying when you don’t need to.
 Check with your carrier to see what their rules are as they vary from each other.
 Being aware of these guidelines can help you know what expenses to expect and when.

-This information is scary ad nerve-wracking, but we are here to help.
+This information is scary and nerve-wracking, but we are here to help.
 Our experts at Avery Hall can guide you every step of the way.
-Call your local office to receive a free quote today.
+Contact us to receive a free quote today.